maurosoria/dirsearch/README.md

 index.aspx
 ```

-- For wordlists without *%EXT%* (like [SecLists](https://github.com/danielmiessler/SecLists)), you need to use the **-f | --force-extensions** switch to append extensions to every word in the wordlists, as well as the "/".
+- For wordlists without *%EXT%* (like [SecLists](https://github.com/danielmiessler/SecLists)), you need to use the **-f | --force-extensions** switch to append extensions to every word in the wordlists.
 And for entries in the wordlist that you do not want to force, you can add *%NOFORCE%* at the end of them so dirsearch won't append any extension.

 Example: